 6. Give them a gift

 Remember that Christmas when a friend you didn’t expect a Christmas present from surprised you with a gift.
-If you do you will probably also remember that urge you felt to want to return the favour and feeling of frustration that you couldn’t immediately do so.
+If you do, you will probably also remember that urge you felt to want to return the favour.

-It could be simply be your passion, energy and commitment or it could be a powerful message or compelling information; perhaps it’s simply a smile or your undivided presence.
+It could be simply be your passion, energy and commitment.
+Ensure it’s a powerful message or compelling information.
+Perhaps it’s simply a smile or your undivided presence.

 7. Look in the mirror

-The most effective presenters know how to influence and inspire their audience to action through having a high level of self-awareness.
-In other words they understand their dominant communication style, consider its potential impact on their audience and adapt as appropriate.
+The most effective presenters have a high level of self-awareness.
+In other words, they understand their dominant and default communication style.They are mindful of its potential impact on their audience and adapt as appropriate.

 8. Make it personal

 At Mindful Presenter every one of our presentation training courses and coaching sessions is completely different.
 We don’t believe in ‘one size fits all’ and neither should you in any presentation you craft.
 There is nothing worse than sitting through 30 minutes of a generic presentation knowing that most of it isn’t relevant to you.